lbmerchant93/miwi-frontend/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Describe this issue template's purpose here.
+about: Use this template when creating issues for features that need to be implemented.
 title: ''
 labels: ''
 assignees: ''